Franel13/datapred-test/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+You might have to press "a" to re-run all the tests

 ### `npm run test:coverage`

 Launches the test runner in the interactive watch mode with coverage.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+You might have to press "a" to re-run all the tests

 ## Available Scripts With `Docker`